RDK90/django-todolist/README.md

 python manage.py migrate
 ```
 ### Apply Developer Changes
-If you are editing the models API, then a new migrations file will need to be generated in order to apply this changes to the DB.
+If you are editing the models API, then a new migrations file will need to be generated in order to apply these changes to the DB.
 In this case, access the container as above and run the following command to create the migrations file.
 ```bash
 python manage.py makemigrations
 ```